-After the RFI has gone through the workflow and all responses have been logged in Procore, 'Admin' level users can change its status to Closed.
-A Closed RFI typically indicates that the inquiry has been resolved and requires no further action.
-If you have previously closed an RFI, but want to reopen it to make edits or add responses, 'Admin' users can reopen a closed RFI, as needed.
-Note: Users might also close RFIs in the 'Draft' status.
+After the RFI has gone through its workflow and all responses have been logged in Procore, users with 'Admin' level permission can change its status to 'Closed.'
+On occassion, these users might also close an RFI in the 'Draft' status.
+In Procore, a Closed RFI indicates that the inquiry has been resolved and requires no further action.
+If you have closed an RFI, but want to reopen it to make edits or add responses, use the steps below.

 Things to Consider

 - 'Admin' level permission on the project's RFIs tool.

 - The RFI being reopened must be in the Closed status.
 See Close an RFI.

 - When you reopen an RFI, it is returned to the status it was in when it was closed.
 For example, if you closed a 'Draft' RFI, it is returned to the 'Draft' status.
 If you closed an 'Open' RFI, it is returned to the 'Open' status.